 Learn something new every day More Info... by email

 A TV pilot is a scripted and filmed “first episode” of an intended series.
 It is usually used to test the waters of whether or not an idea for a TV show is viable and marketable.
-Often a TV pilot will never air because no network shows interest in the project.
-Sometimes one network will produce a TV pilot, and another network will “pick up” the show and air it, because the original producing network is not interested after viewing the TV pilot.
+Often a pilot will never air because no network shows interest in the project.
+Sometimes one network will produce a pilot, and another network will “pick up” the show and air it, because the original producing network is not interested in it.

 There is significant competition for actually getting airtime for a series.
 Generally a network gives the go-ahead to writers and producers, and will fund production of a TV pilot.
 Occasionally, a pilot is produced by non-network individuals and is then farmed out to networks to see if interest exists.

 If a network expresses interest in the TV pilot, they may use test audiences to see how likely the pilot is to be appreciated, before committing to producing a series.
 If a test audience responds favorably to the pilot, then the network may choose to make a series, which expands on the premise of the pilot.

 Occasionally a TV pilot is kept on the back burner for a while as networks scramble to produce programming that is popular.
 This can have some interesting results, for example, changes in cast, directors or writers.
 Most notable are pilots that air and then change something significant, like a cast member, in future episodes.
 For example, The Waltons first cast Patricia Neal as the mother.
 Episodes after the pilot cast Michael Learned as Mama.

 Sometimes a TV pilot becomes a jumping off point for changing things about a potential series.
 In the first episode of The Cosby Show, the Huxtables had four children, not five.
 The oldest child Sondra did not get introduced onto the show until well into the first season.